-The AP periodically generates statistics such as the Top 10 Denied URLs/categories, Top 10 URLs/categories by traffic and sends them to controller which collects this information and maintains it based on the filters applied per Zone and WLAN.
+The AP periodically generates statistics such as the Top 10 Denied URLs/categories, Top 10 URLs/categories by traffic and sends them to controller which collects this information and maintains it based on the filters applied per zone and WLAN.

 URLs are typically classified by third-party applications to enhance internet security and usage.
 To categorize the web page or URL, the network packets must be analyzed.
 In HTTP packets, the complete URL value is extracted and in HTTPS packets, the domain name of the URL is extracted for URL web page categorization.
 The AP remembers the signature of the packet it forwards and when the packet is identified as HTTP or HTTPS, it receives the domain name/URL from the packet and sends it to the third-party URL categorization engine to verify the Web category.
 If the retrieved category is blocked as per the configured policy, packets with the same signature are blocked.
+Blocked HTTP browser traffic redirects the user to a web page that provides information on why the access to the website was denied.
+This feature is not applicable to HTTPS traffic and mobile application traffic.